 However, when a customer is specifically asked to give feedback, they’re more likely to share their frustrations, including an inconvenient checkout experience.
 If you don’t know about these points of frustration, you won’t be able to solve the problems and ease the experience for new and returning customers.

 Asking for customer feedback will help you spot any areas of friction at specific touchpoints along a customer journey map and allow you to pinpoint where you need to change or improve to create a great customer experience overall.

 For example, with Net Promoter Score (NPS) surveys, you can customize your NPS question and send the survey at particular touchpoints to assess and measure loyalty.
-You can then analyze and act on that customer feedback to improve or optimize an individual touchpoint or series of touchpoints based on the verbatim customer insights.
+Through an NPS software, you can then analyze and act on that customer feedback to improve or optimize an individual touchpoint or series of touchpoints based on the verbatim customer insights.

-You can use customer satisfaction survey software (CSAT surveys) to ask customers about their satisfaction with a product or service they purchased.
-Or, send a CSAT survey to double-check that your checkout process runs smoothly.
+You can use Customer Satisfaction Score (CSAT) surveys to ask customers about their satisfaction with a product or service they purchased.
+Or, send a CSAT survey to double-check that your checkout process runs smoothly using customer satisfaction survey software.
 Doing so will help you understand if they have any issues that you can address and help you increase customer satisfaction.

 You can also ask for feedback to measure customer effort along the customer journey.
 Reduced customer effort – i.e., less friction at customer touchpoints – is a key driver of customer retention.
-With Customer Effort Score (CES) surveys, you can measure customer effort and take action to improve it.
+With Customer Effort Score (CES) surveys using a CES software, you can measure customer effort and take action to improve it.